sandeeppanda92/aib-data/md/careers/technical-senior-site-reliability-engineer.md

 * Experience working with distributed teams.

 ## What your primary responsibilities will be:
+* Help scale software systems through with automation, in an effort to improve reliability, velocity, and simplicity.
 * Build and maintain tooling for deploying, monitoring, and maintaining clusters of Tendermint nodes on our testnets and mainnets.
-* Streamline our test, build, and release pipelines using CircleCI or Jenkins.
+* Streamline our test, build, and release pipelines.
-* Build and maintain tooling to help increase feedback cycles within teams and projects.
+* Build and maintain tooling to help shorten feedback cycles within teams and projects.
 * Measure and monitor availability, latency and overall system health.
-* Help scale software systems through with automation, in an effort to improve reliability, velocity, and simplicity.